 When PSN detects that it holds a stale/phantom session for the endpoint, it does not reply to the ISE posture module and this allows us to get the right answer from the PSN where the latest authentication happened.

-As a solution to the stale/phantom session problem now at the time of the session lookup PSN checks the presence of any new session for the endpoint in the RSD.
-In case if RSD contains session ID different from what PSN has in the local session cache it assumes that the session presented in the session cache is stale.
+As a solution to the stale/phantom session problem at the time of the session lookup, PSN checks the presence of any new session for the endpoint in the RSD.

-The figure demonstrates an authentication report which shows failover for the sane session from skuchere-ise26-1 to skuchere-ise26-3:
+The figure demonstrates an authentication report which shows failover for the same session from skuchere-ise26-1 to skuchere-ise26-3:

 1. Authentication happens on skuchere-ise26-1, authorization profile with redirection is assigned.